-Q What are the statutes of limitations for filing a car accident claim in Morristown, NJ?
+Q What are the statutes of limitations for filing a car accident or other claims in Morris Plains, New Jersey?

-The statutes of limitations in New Jerseyfor filing a car accident claim vary.
+The statutes of limitations in New Jersey for filing a car accident claim vary.
 It depends on the type of civil law your suit is filed under.
-Considering this, you should speak with a Morristown car accident attorney to determine what type of civil action is best for your claim.
+Considering this, you should speak with a car accident attorney to determine what type of civil action is best for your claim.

 Statutes of Limitations in New Jersey

 A car accident claim may be restricted to the following statutes of limitations governing New Jersey law:

 - Two years for personal injury – You have two years to file a claim for a personal injury you may have sustained in a car accident.